Polyconseil/systematic/README.md

 Adds translation management with the vue translation token.

-# Override Karma or Webpack config
+# Override Jest or Webpack config

 It's possible to override the build or test config by adding config files at the root of the projet.